 - Social actors role descriptions for selected macro, meso, micro and pico actors;

-- Global engagement for local development: a more detailed description of the approach for local engagement.
+- Global engagement for local development: a more detailed description of the approach for local engagement and knowledge conversion that is supported by the Actor Atlas and the aligned social capital wikis.

-In the societal architecture actors are classifed at levels macro, meso, micro and pico in accordance with their functions and claims.
-The classification is clarified and justified in below pages:
+In the social architecture actors are classifed at levels macro, meso, micro and pico in accordance with their functions and claims.
+The classification is clarified, justified and illustrated in below pages:

-Most of the statutes and initiatives are related to macro and meso-level actors.
+Most of the statutes, initiatives and resources are to be nurtured by macro and meso-level actors.
 The concerns of companies and citizens are typically represented by an interest or pressure group, which is a meso-level actor.
 Likewise, we consider the group of all rice farmers in a territory a meso-level actor.
 Yet the individual farmer is a pico-level actor.
 Also for micro-level actors the same rule applies: each bank operating in a country is a micro-level actor, yet the group of all banks, e.g., typically represented by a federation of banks, is a meso-level actor.

 Claims, Contracts and Agreements